zachcasper/nimble/README.md

 #### 3. A recipe implemented in Terraform for the postgreSQL resource type.

-#### 4. A recipe implemented in Bicep and Terraform for the openAI resource type.
+#### 4. A recipe implemented in Terraform for the openAI resource type.

 #### 5. An environment specification which includes the recipes and an externalService resource representing the cloud service Jira.

+## Prerequisites

+1. Radius CLI at least version 0.46 installed on the workstation
+2. Node.js installed on the workstation
+3. An AKS cluster
+4. A Git repository for storing the Terraform configurations; this tutorial will assumes anonymous access to the Git repository, if that is not the case see [this documentation](https://red-sea-07f97dc1e-1409.westus2.3.azurestaticapps.net/guides/recipes/terraform/howto-private-registry/)

 ## Setup
 ### Create resource types